Titans' Tannehill out vs. Texans, rookie QB Willis to start

 “We’ve seen some guys do it,” Dobbs said.
 “I saw Baker (Mayfield) do it a couple weeks ago, but it’s not easy.
 Luckily there’s a lot of crossover in this system from the system I’ve been in all year in Cleveland in terminology and overall offensive mindset so that helps a ton.”

-NOTES: The Titans also will be without starting CB Kristian Fulton (groin) along with LB Dylan Cole (ankle), DB Josh Thompson ( concussion) and DB Terrance Mitchell (hamstring).
+NOTES: The Titans also will be without starting CB Kristian Fulton (groin) along with LB Dylan Cole (ankle) and DB Josh Thompson (concussion).
+They also placed CB Terrance Mitchell (hamstring) on injured reserve, putting them at 19.
+They signed OL Daniel Munyer, added to the practice squad Tuesday, to the active roster.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL